 Mortimer Neufville, Chairman

 Dr. Neufville has been ACDI/VOCA chairman since June 2008.
 Before that he chaired the board’s Projects Committee and in that capacity led numerous trips overseas to review projects, a practice that has continued under his chairmanship.
-He retired in 2008 from his position as executive vice president of the National Association of State Universities and Land-Grant Colleges (now the Association of Public and Land-grant Universities).
-Before taking that position in 2000, he led NASULGC's federal relations activities and coordinated work related to agriculture, natural resources, environmental affairs, human sciences, forestry and international affairs.
+He retired in 2008 from his position as executive vice president of the National Association of State Universities and Land-Grant Colleges (now the Association of Public and Land-Grant Universities).
+Before taking that position in 2000, he led NASULGC's federal relations activities and coordinated work related to agriculture, natural resources, environmental affairs, human sciences, forestry, and international affairs.
 He is a former executive of the University of Maryland Eastern Shore, where he was involved in various African development programs.
-He also served as chairman of the board of the International Institute of Tropical Agriculture, one of the Centers of the CGIAR.
+He also served as chairman of the board of the International Institute of Tropical Agriculture, one of the centers of the CGIAR.
 Today he serves on the board of the International Fertilizer Development Center.
 In September 2008 he was inducted into the International Adult and Continuing Education Hall of Fame at the University of Oklahoma.
 Dr. Neufville served as interim president of the University of Maryland Eastern Shore from August 2011 through June 2012.
 In July 2013 he became president of Coppin State University.
 In November 2014 he was awarded the Marcus Garvey Lifetime Achievement Award by the Institute of Caribbean Studies (ICS) for his contributions to international development and higher education.

-David Cobb is a federal relations specialist for CHS Inc., a cooperatively organized agribusiness headquartered in Inver Grove Heights, Minn.
-Cobb is based in the company’s Washington, D.C., office.
+Mr. Cobb is the Washington representative for CHS Inc., a cooperatively organized agribusiness headquartered in Inver Grove Heights, Minn.
 He focuses on public policy issues, with special emphasis on those that impact CHS’s energy and transportation segments.
-Cobb previously served as manager of government affairs in the Washington office of The McGraw-Hill Companies, where he tracked legislative and regulatory matters relating to financial markets, corporate governance, energy, and tax policy.
-Prior to that, he served as legislative assistant covering agriculture, natural resources, and telecommunications for Sen. Max Baucus.
-His career has also included roles as Baucus’s Bozeman, Mont., field director, service as legislative director for a Washington firm specializing in municipal government, and stints in the offices of Sen. Mary Landrieu and Rep. Jerry Huckaby.
+Mr. Cobb previously served as manager of government affairs in the Washington office of the McGraw Hill Companies, where he tracked legislative and regulatory matters relating to financial markets, corporate governance, energy, and tax policy.
+Prior to that, he served as legislative assistant covering agriculture, natural resources, and telecommunications for Senator Max Baucus.
+His career has also included roles as Baucus’s Bozeman, Mont., field director, service as legislative director for a Washington firm specializing in municipal government, and stints in the offices of Senator Mary Landrieu and Representative Jerry Huckaby.
 Cobb is a native of Ruston, La., and earned a B.A. from Louisiana Tech University.

 Charles F. Conner

-Charles F. Conner is president and CEO of the National Council of Farmer Cooperatives.
-Prior to joining NCFC, between May 2005 and January 2009, Conner served as Deputy Secretary of USDA, where, as chief operating officer, he oversaw day-to-day operations including development of a $95 billion budget for the 26 USDA agencies representing 300 programs and more than 100,000 employees.
-Conner also represented USDA on the President’s Management Council providing food, trade, security, and energy policy expertise.
-He led development of the 2008 $300 billion Farm Bill.
+Mr. Conner is president and CEO of the National Council of Farmer Cooperatives.
+Prior to joining NCFC, between May 2005 and January 2009, Mr. Conner served as deputy secretary of the USDA, where, as chief operating officer, he oversaw day-to-day operations including development of a $95 billion budget for the 26 USDA agencies representing 300 programs and more than 100,000 employees.
+Mr. Conner also represented USDA on the President’s Management Council providing food, trade, security, and energy policy expertise.
+He led the development of the 2008 $300 billion Farm Bill.
 While at USDA, he led a delegation to Colombia and another to an FAO meeting in Rome, Italy, on global food and trade issues.
-Conner was special assistant to President George W. Bush from October 2001 to May 2005.
+Mr. Conner was special assistant to President George W. Bush from October 2001 to May 2005.
 From May 1997 to October 2001 he headed the Corn Refiners Association and in that capacity was involved in WTO and NAFTA issues.
 He is the recipient of Purdue’s Distinguished Alumni Award.

 Kurt M. Ely